Skip to main content

 npm install -g @opendocs.cc/cli

-opendocs login
+opendocs login --key od_live_xxxxx

 Why the CLI is the integration layer